Democratic backsliding in Europe by country: Albania

 Albania has experienced notable challenges to its democratic processes in recent years, raising concerns about democratic backsliding.

-The Socialist Party, led by Prime Minister Edi Rama, has held power since 2013 and secured a third consecutive term in 2021.
+The Socialist Party, led by Prime Minister Edi Rama, has held power since 2013 and secured a fourth consecutive term in 2025.
 Opposition groups and critics argue that the party has seized control over all branches of government, including the judiciary and electoral processes.
 There have been several arrests with allegations of corruption and ties to organized crime, involving, amongst others, former president Ilir Meta; Erion Veliaj; and former Socialist Party MP Jurgis Çyrbja.
 These incidents underscore the ongoing concerns regarding corruption and the infiltration of organized crime into Albania's political sphere.

-Recent government actions have also raised press freedom concerns.
+In the 2020s, government actions raised press freedom concerns.
 In 2025, Albania imposed a one-year ban on TikTok, citing risks of youth violence, with critics describing it as an attempt to restrict online discourse and limit free expression.
 The decision follows a broader pattern of government pressure on independent media and journalists facing intimidation.